flux-framework/flux-operator/docs/getting_started/user-guide.md

 to create a MiniCluster, or that someone has already done it for you.
 If you are a developer wanting to work on new functionality or features for the Flux Operator, see our [Developer Guides](../development/index.md) instead.

+## Containers Available

+All containers are provided under [ghcr.io/flux-framework/flux-operator](https://github.com/flux-framework/flux-operator/pkgs/container/flux-operator).
+The latest tag is the current main branch, a "bleeding edge" version, and we provide the other pinned containers in case you want a previous version:

+ - [ghcr.io/flux-framework/flux-operator:feb-2023](https://github.com/flux-framework/flux-operator/pkgs/container/flux-operator): the version used for Kubecon experiments, and before storage (minikube and Google Cloud example) were added.

 ## Local Install

 If you are trying this out on your own, here is a quick start to getting the operator installed on MiniKube (or similar),